EcrituresNumeriques/stylo/docs/src/en/tutorials/markdownsyntax.md

 ## Footnote

 There are several ways of inserting footnotes into your text.
 Footnotes can be inserted in the body of the text (inline) or with a footnote callout and backlink at the bottom of the article.
+The first option has the advantage of not requiring back-and-forth navigation between the body of the text and the note itself, at the bottom of the document.

 Examples: